Hall of Fame:

 Drass War Memorial:

 This was built in the memory of martyrs who sacrificed their lives in operation Vijay during the Indo-Pak war in 1999.
 It is also called as Vijaypath.
 The museum’s main attraction is the Sandstone wall, which has names engraved on all the Indian soldiers who laid their lives during the Kargil War.
 Every year the Kargil Vijay Diwas is celebrated on 26th July at the memorial with the Prime Minister of India simultaneously paying tribute to the soldiers at Amar Jawan Jyothi at the India Gate, New Delhi.
 Also worth visiting is the Manoj Pandey War Gallery, named after captain Manoj Kumar Pandey, an officer of the Indian Army of the regiment 1/11 Gorkha Rifles.
 He was posthumously awarded India’s highest military honor, Param Veer Chakra.
 The gallery also houses pictures of soldiers marching the mountain slopes, soldiers cooking food in the upper reaches during the war and weapons recovered from the Pakistani forces.

 Jampa(Maitreya) Buddha Statue:

 This statue is the largest statue in Ladakh and was built to promote peace and protection in the region.
-It is 32 meter tall and located near Diskit Monastery facing down the Shyok river flowing towards Pakistan.
+It is 32 meters tall and located near Diskit Monastery facing the Shyok river flowing towards Pakistan.